 Details on Virtual Learning Environment (VLE) in the Welfare & Behaviour section of Student Policies on the Student Hub. (please ensure you have logged in to the VLE for this direct link to work).
 Note: This specific VLE page includes the application form.

-Students might want to complete their coursework first and then apply - that is fine.
-The fund will not run out or stop!
+Note: The fund will not run out or stop!
 We just have to ensure that we make the most of this additional financial support before the end date of March 2021 passes.

 Other UCEM News: